1952 SWDFL SEASON RESULTS

 Umpire: Peter Watt (VFL).
 Gate: £686/15/6

-Schoolboys (Letona Cup): Ganmain Zone d Griffith
+Schoolboys (Letona Cup): Ganmain Zone def Griffith

 Pre match report: The Grand Final of the South Western District Football League was played before a tremendous crowd.
 The sales of souvenir programmes brought in £686/15/6. which is an all-time record not only for S.W.D.F.L. but even exceeds any previous gate receipts for the Narrandera Sportsground, including the Easter Sports Carnival.
 A happy carnival spirit prevailed the gathering with many motorists who had travelled long distances from Griffith and beyond made a picnic outing, arriving at Narrandera before 1 o'clock and having their lunch in the Narrandera Park before venturing to the Sportsground.
 Some of the motor vehicles from Griffith were decorated in the club's colours red and white, as were the Whitton supporters displaying their black and yellow streamers.
 The special train from Griffith was gaily decorated with red and white ribbons, and supporters also carried small red and white pennant flags.
 A beautiful sunny day prevailed as the many officials acting as stewards directed the parking of motor vehicles and handling the record attendance.

 Leading from the footballers dressing sheds and onto the playing arena were two decorative races, in their respective club colours of Griffith and Whitton.
-As Tom Roulent and Jack Quinn led their teams onto the ground they had to burst their way through streamer barricades of their respective team's colours.
+As Tom Roulent and Jack Quinn led their teams onto the ground, they had to burst their way through streamer barricades of their respective team's colours.

 SWDFL Reserves Grand Final: Eastern Zone vs Western Zone